 The league will not refund any registration fees as result of any disciplinary actions imposed by the league.

 The League will refund registration fees paid when it does not or is unable to assign a player to a team.
-Registration fees will be refunded when a player voluntarily withdraws from the league if the League receives a written (electronic) request by October 1.
-No refunds will be made if a player withdraws from the League after October 1.
-If a player chooses to withdraw after the completion of the middle school team selection, there is a $50 fee that will not be refunded due to the cost incurred for the player evaluations that are performed by a 3rd party.
+Registration fees will be refunded when a player voluntarily withdraws from the league if the League receives a written (electronic) request by October 8.
+No refunds will be made if a player withdraws from the League after October 8.
+If a player chooses to withdraw after the completion of the middle school team selection, there is a $75 fee that will not be refunded due to the cost incurred for the player evaluations that are performed by a 3rd party.
+Refunds will not be issued should a player choose to withdraw after teams have been formed.
+Players in the high school division have until the date of evaluations to request a refund; the date of evaluations is typically the Sunday following the conclusion of the LCPS High School team tryouts.
+The deadline for a refund in the HS Divisions is November 13th.

 Each Age Group Coordinator, the Board of Directors and the Commissioner along with the coaches, will determine how each specific division will operate, subject to the rules in this document.
 Any problems, concerns, questions, or problems should be addressed first within the division by the coordinator.